The Query Complexity of Correlated Equilibria: Randomized Algorithms for Exact Correlated Equilibria

-We will continue proving the lower bound for randomized algorithms solving the NNV problem by exhibiting a distribution over NNV instances such that every {\em deterministic algorithm} requires exponentially many queries in order to succeed on a non-negligible fraction of inputs drawn according to this distribution.
-The lower bound for randomized CE algorithms follows thus completing the proof of theorem \ref{rand}.
+We continue proving the lower bound for randomized algorithms that solve the NPV problem by exhibiting a distribution over NPV instances such that every \emph{deterministic algorithm} requires exponentially many queries in order to succeed on a non-negligible fraction of inputs drawn according to this distribution; we appeal here to the so-called \textquotedblleft Yao (1977) Principle," an instance of von Neumann's Minimax Theorem.
+The lower bound for randomized CE algorithms follows, thus completing the proof of Theorem B.